Contact us at email@example.com if you need assistance accessing any of the information on this page.

 We will contact you in coming weeks with more information.

-Yes but to help stop the spread of coronavirus (COVID-19), we encourage people to enjoy the convenience of watching Council’s Ordinary Meeting on Tuesday 7 April from the comfort of their own home.
+Yes but to help stop the spread of coronavirus (COVID-19), we encourage people to enjoy the convenience of watching council meetings from the comfort of their own home.

-People can watch the Council Meeting live using the City of Whittlesea YouTube channel, or view a recording of the Meeting on our website.
+People can watch the Council Meeting live using the City of Whittlesea YouTube channel

 We’ve decided to close the council offices to visitors based on the advice from the Federal and State governments regarding places of gathering and social distancing.
 We want to ensure that we’re doing everything we can to help stop the spread of coronavirus (COVID-19).